Armor Alley

-Armor Alley is a combination computer wargame and horizontally scrolling shooter for MS-DOS and Mac OS published by Three-Sixty Pacific in 1991.
+Armor Alley is a combination computer wargame and horizontally scrolling shooter for MS-DOS and Classic Mac OS published by Three-Sixty Pacific in 1991.
 It is modelled on the Apple II game Rescue Raiders.
 Players can compete against the computer or other humans via LAN.
 The game supports cooperative multiplayer of up to two players per side.
 The player controls a helicopter armed with a limited number of munitions, such as missiles, bombs, machine guns, and napalm.
 The player requisitions computer-controlled tanks, infantry, engineers.
 Mobile missile platforms, and vans round out available firepower.

 Gameplay

 The objective is to destroy an opposing base at the opposite end of the play area.
 Various units are deployed for this purpose, which can be assisted by the player's helicopter.
 The enemy has the same arsenal as the player, so tactics and convoy composition are vital.
 Only the van, which contains electronic warfare equipment, can achieve victory by coming into contact with the enemy base.
 Its armor is quite weak, so these units must be protected at all times.

 The two-dimensional battlefield is a long strip of ground, with the player's base on the left end and the enemy's base on the right.
 Every map has these two bases, but each map has a different pattern of fixed terrain features.
 The game ends when one of these two bases is captured.

 The player's view is always focused on the central unit, the helicopter.
 The helicopter carries two guided missiles, 10 bombs and has a machine gun with 64 rounds of ammunition (at higher levels the machine gun is replaced by six unguided missiles).
 The helicopter's fuel is limited, so each player must return to base before there is insufficient fuel left for the trip back.
 The helicopter is very vulnerable to enemy fire and so relies on its agility and the player's control to survive on the battlefield.